 Additionally, each item, whether an error or a warning, displays underneath the error summary.
 Each item identifies a line of code, along with a helper message indicating the problem and a preview of the problem content.
 In some instances, a solution or additional helper text is displayed with the item as well.

-Accessibility check looks for issues in the page as defined by accessibility standards such as Section 508 and WCAG 2.0.
+Accessibility check looks for issues in the page as defined by accessibility standards such as Section 508 and Web Content Accessibility Guidelines (WCAG).
 It identifies three types of problems (known, likely, and potential):

-- Known problems are issues that have been verified as broken or creating an error.
+- Known problems have been verified as broken or creating an error.

-- Likely problems are items that the system identifies as most likely being an error, but needs to be reviewed by a user to determine if it's actually a problem or not.
+- Likely problems need to be reviewed by a user to determine if it's actually a problem or not.

-- Potential problems are items where the system has identified code that may or may not cause errors, or the possibility of errors that cannot be automatically checked and require human review.
+- Potential problems are either code that may cause errors or possible errors that cannot be automatically checked and require human review.

 In the accessibility check results, each problem is listed with the location of the error in the source code, the name of the issue, an excerpt of the offending code, and a suggested repair.